-What are the Jane Addams Children's Book Awards?
+What is the Jane Addams Children's Book Award?

-The Jane Addams Children's Book Awards have been presented annually since 1953.
-Beginning in 1993, a Picture Book category was created.
+The Jane Addams Children's Book Award has been presented annually since 1953.
+Beginning in 1993, a Younger Reader Category was created.
 Honor books may be chosen in each category.

-Authors and artists of award-winning and honor books each receive a certificate and a cash award.
-Seals designating each recognition are available for purchase by publishers, libraries, schools and others wanting them from the Jane Addams Peace Association.
+Authors and artists of award-winning and honor books each receive a certificate and an honorarium.
+Seals designating each recognition are available, inquire with the Jane Addams Peace Association.

-Between 1963 and 2002, announcement of the awards was made each fall on the September anniversary of Jane Addams' birth date.
-Beginning in 2003, the award winners are announced on April 28, the anniversary of the founding of the Women's Internationl League for Peace and Freedom (Jane Addams was a co-founder and the first President).
-An awards presentation, open to all, is held each year on the third Friday of October in New York City.
+Between 1963 and 2002, announcement of the Award was made each fall on the September anniversary of Jane Addams' birth date.
+Since 2003, the award winners have been announced in late April for the anniversary of the founding of the Women's International League for Peace and Freedom (Jane Addams was a co-founder and the first President).
+An Award presentation, open to all, is held each year on the third Friday of October in New York City.

 Contact address for questions and book submissions: